musicalbaker/CoffeeBeansAPI/README.md

 # All The Beans - CoffeeBeanAPI

 # Technologies
-- VS 2022
+- VISUAL STUDIO 2022
 - .NET CORE 8.
 The latest supported version of .NET CORE
 - SQL SERVER - A common relational database.
 I've used it extensively and had an instance ready to use.
-- Entity Framework - Reliable library to handle the ORM and database interaction.
+- ENTITY FRAMEWORK - Reliable library to handle ORM and database interaction.

 # Considerations
 I started with a data first approach, based on the JSON data.
 Some JSON fields were modified when inserted into SQL server.